SALT LAKE CITY — An ethics complaint filed with the Utah State Bar against former Utah Attorney General John Swallow has been dismissed.

 In a letter dated Dec.
 3 to Gunderson, however, the Utah State Bar's Office of Professional Conduct noted that the phone call was the only discussion Swallow had with Christner and there was never any follow up.

 "The evidence you provided is insufficient to establish by a preponderance of the evidence that Mr. Swallow engaged in conduct that violated the Rules of Professional Conduct," the letter states.
-"There is no evidence that Mr. Swallow or (former Attorney General Mark) Shurtleff had any further discussions with Mr. Christner, his representatives or Mr. Bucker about settling this case."9 comments on this story
+"There is no evidence that Mr. Swallow or (former Attorney General Mark) Shurtleff had any further discussions with Mr. Christner, his representatives or Mr. Bucker about settling this case."

 The letter also noted that most of Gunderson's allegations were part of separate and other ongoing investigations by other agencies.